syzodidntmakeit/kawaii-san-hub/cloudflare-tunnel/README.md

 ```
 ---

 ## ✨Done!
-Now go to your domain and if it wokrs, you just made a website.
+Now go to your domain and if it works, you just made a website.
 Now piss off.